Fatal Attraction (2013 TV program)

-Fatal Attraction is an American true crime television series that airs on TV One.
+Fatal Attraction is an American true crime television program that airs on TV One.
 The series debuted on June 3, 2013, and is produced by Jupiter Entertainment.
-On January 24, 2019, TV One announced it was renewing the series for an eighth season which premiered on January 28, 2019.
+On January 24, 2019, TV One announced it was renewing the program for an eighth season which premiered on January 28, 2019.
+On January 10, 2020, it was announced that the ninth season would premiere on January 13, 2020.

-On January 10, 2020, it was announced that the ninth season will premiere on January 13, 2020.
+Overview

-The series features non-fiction narratives of crimes committed by a partner in an abusive relationship.
+The program features non-fiction narratives of crimes committed by a partner in an abusive relationship.
 The program is edited in a documentary style, using a central voice-over narration by Malikha Mallette, as well as interviews with people who have first-hand knowledge of the case, including law-enforcement officials, lawyers, journalists, friends and family members of both the victims and the accused.
 The first season was narrated by Lynn Whitfield.

 In 2014, a subject in one of the shows claimed he had been unfairly depicted as a killer, and filed suit for defamation against TV One and Jupiter in Maryland District Court, seeking $650,000 in damages.
+The lawsuit was dismissed.